 - If the answer to all these questions is no, removing the pages is best.

-- If the answer to at least one question is yes, 301-redirect the orphan page to a relevant alternative page.
+- If the answer to at least one question is yes, 301 redirect the orphan page to a relevant alternative page.

 The Importance of Ongoing Monitoring

 Every part of your site, including orphan pages, impacts your SEO performance.
 Continuous monitoring is essential to ensure these issues don’t go unnoticed.
-Optimising orphan pages improves visibility and ensures users aren’t missing valuable content.